Guidelines for Establishing a Center of Excellence

 After this one-year term, a department or unit may submit a proposal for continued (full) designation for up to five years.
-The Board of Regents proposal template for continued designation is found here.
+View the Board of Regents proposal template for continued designation.
 The unit must provide at least three letters of support from business and/or the community.

 In addition to the regular renewal process, to be maintained as a Board of Regents’ designated Center of Excellence, its component academic programs (if applicable) must meet Board of Regents’ viability thresholds to be used to trigger review within 4-6 years of implementation: